The One: The Tale of a Lost Romantic in Seoul by Steve Justice

 When his student, Hana Kim, makes her presence known, the shock the narrator felt was sure enough to give him whiplash.
 His infatuation with her soon became an obsession.
 His life was so uneventful before that most thing he started to do post-Hana, even the smallest gesture I felt chills up my back every time he got the courage to do something out of the ordinary.

-y stood out to me was that he only wanted somebody to love, and be loved.
+What had actually stood out to me was that he only wanted somebody to love, and be loved.

 He was certainly missing that in his childhood.
 The only other time was with his first love, Jess.